elbaulp/elbaulp.github.io/_posts/2011-11-02-nueva-guia-building-android-and-ios.md

   * Applying page transitions
   * Incorporating a slider control

-Along with the free video training tutorials you will also receive monthly offers, tips, and insider information you won&#8217;t hear elsewhere&#8211;including special discounts extended to newsletter subscribers.
+Along with the free video training tutorials you will also receive monthly offers, tips, and insider information you won&#8217;t hear elsewhere-including special discounts extended to newsletter subscribers.

 <a target="_blank" href="http://elbauldelprogramador.tradepub.com/free/w_lynd34/prgm.cgi/">Descárgala desde aqui</a> o
 [][2]{.descargar}